-This take us to another important argument.
-Edgington insists that the best way to interpret conditionals whose consequents are assertions is not as propositions about facts, but as conditional assertion acts.
-To assert 'if A, then B' is to assert B given the assumption of A. This is not a categorical assertion that has truth-value, but a conditional assertion of B given the assumption A. This explains why the confidence in a conditional is measured by its conditional probability, even though it is not equivalent to the probability of a proposition11.
+This takes us to another important argument.
+Edgington (1986, p.
+17) insists that the best way to interpret conditionals whose consequents are assertions is not as propositions about facts, but as conditional assertion acts.
+To assert 'if A, then B' is to assert B given the assumption of A. This is not a categorical assertion that has truth value, but a conditional assertion of B given the assumption A. This explains why the confidence in a conditional is measured by its conditional probability, even though it is not equivalent to the probability of a proposition4.